The things which are impossible with men are possible with God”. (Luke 18:27)

 And it will be a daily fight, to keep looking, to keep listening for the voice of the Lord, and surrendering to Him in obedience.

-And waiting is hard.
+Waiting is hard.
 It always has been And especially when we desperately want to see God move or hear Him speak.

 But He is at work.

-Let’s keep watching and waiting and believing.
+Let’s keep watching, and waiting, and believing.

 We will see Him at work in our lives.

 Like Simeon there will be days we won’t see or hear a thing.
 But as we keep going, as we keep seeking, as we keep obeying, we too, will see the Lord fulfill His promises!
+And often in ways we never imagined!

 Oh Lord, may we see You in this day and follow You so others may see You in us.